Skip to content

 # Use each client for its respective challenge

-dataset_a = client_a.get_latest_training_dataset()
+dataset_a = client_a.get_training_dataset("latest")

-dataset_b = client_b.get_latest_training_dataset()
+dataset_b = client_b.get_training_dataset("latest")

-# Set default challenge
+# Set default challenge training data

-crowdcent set-default-challenge challenge-a
+crowdcent get-training-data --challenge challenge-a

-crowdcent get-latest-training-data --challenge challenge-b
+crowdcent get-training-data --challenge challenge-b